kechagias/varfima/README.md

 **Purpose**:<br>
 &nbsp; Provide SAS code to fit bivariate vector autoregressive fractionally integrated time series with general phase.  <br>
-&nbsp; The SAS functions in the VARFIMAModules.sas file implement the methods of <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/jtsa.12504">Kechagias and Pipiras (2019)</a> and of
-&nbsp; <a href="https://www.sciencedirect.com/science/article/abs/pii/S0165168410004019">Helgason etal (2011)</a>.
+&nbsp; The SAS functions in the VARFIMAModules.sas file implement the methods of <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/jtsa.12504">Kechagias and Pipiras (2019)</a> and of <a href="https://www.sciencedirect.com/science/article/abs/pii/S0165168410004019">Helgason etal (2011)</a>.